"""

 standard_error : `float`

-The standard error of estimate
+The standard error of the average estimate.

 # #### check input

-is_type(between_estimate_variance, (int, float),
+is_type(between_estimate_variance, (int, float))

 # #### Calculations